Scripture Reference: Joshua 6:24; 7:1-8:1

 All of the Zerahites walked in front of Joshua and the Lord showed that the guilty person was from the family of a man named Zabdi.
 When no one in the family admitted their sin, finally the Lord revealed that a man from Zabdi’s family was the one who had kept some of the riches of Jericho.
 That man’s name was Achan.

 Achan finally admitted that he had stolen some things from Jericho.
-He had wanted to keep them for himself instead of putting them in the tabernacle for the Lord.
+He had wanted to keep them for himself instead of putting them in the Tabernacle for the Lord.
 He thought that he could hide the things he stole and that no one would ever find out.
 He forgot that the Lord sees everything.
 Nothing can be hidden from the Lord.
 Achan told Joshua that the things he had stolen were buried inside his tent.
-Soldiers quickly went to his tent and found a beautiful robe, silver, and gold where he had hidden it.
+Soldiers quickly went to his tent and found a beautiful robe, silver, and gold where he had hidden them.

 The battle of Jericho had been won because the people obeyed the Lord.
 The battle of Ai had been lost because the people did not obey the Lord.
 Now the Lord told Joshua that it was time to fight Ai again.
 This time, the Lord helped Israel to win the battle because all of the people wanted to obey God.